Skip to content

 julia

-# Example: use per-pod files for all indexed properties on MyType
+# Example: disable accessed-key tracking for all properties on MyType

 DynamicObjects.key_tracker(o::MyType, ::Val{name}) where {name} =